Education Studies (EDUC)

 EDUC 307.
 Literacies Across the Curriculum.
 4.

-Candidates receive instruction in the teaching of reading, including oral and written language.
-Students practice research based assessment and diagnosis of reading in their clinical internships and across elementary grade levels.
+Candidates receive instruction in the Science of Reading and other research-based teaching strategies, including oral and written language.
+Students practice research-based assessment and diagnosis of reading in their clinical internships and across elementary grade levels.
 Corequisites: EDUC 308, 309, and clinical internship.

 EDUC 308.
 Internship in Leadership, Collaboration and Community.
 4.